Why it is important to teach your child about their cultural heritage

 He then turns his back again while the children advance again chanting “What’s the time Mr. Wolf?”
 To which Mr. Wolf will continue to respond until the players come very close.

 Once the line of players is close to Mr. Wolf, he can respond to the chant with “It’s dinner time!” at which point, he will chase the players back to the starting line with the aim to catch one of the them, who will then become Mr Wolf for the next round of the game.

 This is just one example of a game!
 Kids from all over the globe have their own sets of playground games!

 Incorporate music in teaching about their ethnicity

 Listen to music from the region(s) you originally came from.
 Kids love music, and what a treat for them to be able to listen to such an eclectic variety….and the dances that go along with the music!
-There is so much fun to be had when learning about your ethnic heritage and sharing it with your children!
+There is so much fun to be had when you teach child about their cultural heritage!

 More importantly, learning about their heritage can boost their self-esteem!

 So, why not!?
 I say, give it a go!
 This journey is fun, informative, and can be quite delicious!